rokroskar/sparkhpc/README.md

 Running Spark applications, especially with python, is really nice from the comforts of a [Jupyter notebook](http://jupyter.org/).
 The `start_notebook.py` script will setup and launch a secure, password-protected notebook for you.
 The first time you run the notebook script, you should run it with the `--setup` flag.
-It will first ask for a password for the notebook and generate a self-signed ssh certificate.
+It will first ask for a password for the notebook and generate a self-signed ssh certificate - this is done to prevent other users of your cluster to stumble into your notebook by chance.
 To get some usage information just type

 ```
 $ ./start_notebook.py